 Methods

-Web of Science Core Collection and Google Scholar searches were undertaken based on the methods used by Cullen et al., (2019), using the PRISMA framework (Moher et al., 2009), and combined with forward and backwards citation tracing to ensure that all relevant literature was capturedThe systematic review included only publications where there was an ‘inert’ only treatment group being tested on bees, or ‘inert’ ingredient residue data in honey, nectar, wax or pollen.
+Web of Science Core Collection and Google Scholar searches were undertaken based on the methods used by Cullen et al., (2019), using the PRISMA framework (Moher et al., 2009), and combined with forward and backwards citation tracing to ensure that all relevant literature was captured, although we do acknowledge that using only the English language potentially excludes relevant literature.
+The systematic review included only publications where there was an ‘inert’ only treatment group being tested on bees, or ‘inert’ ingredient residue data in honey, nectar, wax or pollen.

-resent new experimental researchesting at least one treatment an agricultural co-formulant or adjuvant, with an appropriate controleasur residues of an agricultural co-formulant or adjuvant in a bee or bee related medium
+Peer reviewed publications were included in the review if they presented new experimental research testing at least one treatment of an agricultural co-formulant or adjuvant, with an appropriate control, or measured residues of an agricultural co-formulant or adjuvant in a bee or bee related medium, with the agricultural co-formulant or adjuvant being defined as such by the publications authors.

-Literature was initially characterised by title, with titles lacking relevance to agriculture, bees or pesticides being excludedby abstract, with abstracts lacking relevance to the search criteria removed.iterature was read in full and the full exclusion criteria were applied.
+Literature was initially characterised by title, with titles lacking relevance to agriculture, bees or pesticides being excluded, then by abstract, with abstracts lacking relevance to the search criteria removed.
+Finally, remaining literature was read in full and the full exclusion criteria were applied.
 Throughout the search ambiguously titled publications were retained to the next stage.
 Papers not accessible online, despite all reasonable efforts made to acquire them were excluded.

-tank additives without purpose of specific pesticidal action (regardless of organic/regulatory status).
+Because the definition of adjuvant varies between authors it is defined here as meaning a tank additives without purpose of specific pesticidal action (regardless of organic/regulatory status).
 For instance, neem oil adjuvants which are marketed as insecticidal would be excluded.
 Because synergist co-formulants are included in insecticide formulations for their specific toxicity/immune inhibitory function to insects, despite being non-lethal themselves, they were excluded from the study as they are not intended to be biologically inert.
+Because solvents are often used in studies testing AI’s, they were only included in the review if the publication explicitly mentioned the solvent as being used in agricultural products, this is because the solvents used commonly by researchers are rarely the same substances used by the agrochemical industry.

-Topic, Title and Abstract Search = (((adjuvant* OR coformulant* OR co-formulant* OR *formulant*) OR (Penetration OR "Odour mask*" OR Stabiliz* OR Preservative* OR Surfactant* OR Emulsifier* OR Diluent* OR Propellant* OR Antifoaming OR Solvent* OR Carrier*)) AND (*bee OR *bees)
+The Web of Science Core Collection search was conducted in November 2020 using the following terms Topic, Title and Abstract Search = (((adjuvant* OR coformulant* OR co-formulant* OR *formulant*) OR (Penetration OR "Odour mask*" OR Stabiliz* OR Preservative* OR Surfactant* OR Emulsifier* OR Diluent* OR Propellant* OR Antifoaming OR Solvent* OR Carrier*)) AND (*bee OR *bees)).
+The Abstract search did not use wildcards before words because this functionality was not supported.
+A supplementary Google Scholar search was made to ensure all literature was captured with the terms ("bee" OR "bees") AND ("adjuvant" OR "coformulant" OR "co-formulant" OR "formulant"), with the first 200 publications searched in May 2020.
+Forward citation tracing was performed with Google Scholar in May 2020, as well as reverse citation tracing using the reference list.
+More comprehensive exclusion criteria, methodology and results are available in the Supplementary Material XX.

-Results
+Results and Discussion